Search

 Kiddushin 2

-A woman is acquired in 3 ways and gets herself out of it in 2 ways.
-What kind of acquiring is going on here?
-Is it like buying an object?
-Or is there something more than that?
-Why is the subject the woman is acquired and not the man acquires?
-Why is the root kinyan (acquiring) used and not the root kodesh kiddushin used as appears in the second chapter where it says the man is mekadesh.
-Why does the word 3 appear in feminine where is a similarly structured mishna is appears in masculine form.
+A woman is betrothed in three ways and gets herself out of it in two ways.
+She can be betrothed with money, a document or intercourse.
+Beit Shamai and Beit Hillel disagree the minimum amount of money required.
+Why is the word kinyan (acquiring) used and not mekudeshet used as appears in the second chapter where it says the man is mekadesh.
+Why is the subject of the Mishna the woman and not the man?
+Why does the word three appear in feminine whereas a similarly structured mishna appears in the masculine form?

 MISHNA: A woman is acquired by, i.e., becomes betrothed to, a man to be his wife in three ways, and she acquires herself, i.e., she terminates her marriage, in two ways.
 The mishna elaborates: She is acquired through money, through a document, and through sexual intercourse.
 With regard to a betrothal through money, there is a dispute between tanna’im: Beit Shammai say that she can be acquired with one dinar or with anything that is worth one dinar.
 And Beit Hillel say: She can be acquired with one peruta, a small copper coin, or with anything that is worth one peruta.
 The mishna further clarifies: And how much is the value of one peruta, by the fixed value of silver?
 The mishna explains that it is one-eighth of the Italian issar, which is a small silver coin.